themesberg/flowbite/content/components/card.md

 </a>
 {{< /example >}}

-## Complex Interaction
+## Interactive card

-You can use the following example of a card element with an image for blog posts, user cards, and many more.
+Use this interactive card example if you want to show a dropdown menu and buttons to enable multiple actions from your user.

 {{< example class="dark:bg-gray-900" >}}
 <div class="bg-white shadow-md border border-gray-200 rounded-lg max-w-sm dark:bg-gray-800 dark:border-gray-700">